 Mamushka: Recipes from Ukraine and Eastern Europe, written by Olia Hercules, features over 100 favorite recipes with seasonal ingredients and flavors from Ukraine and surrounding countries in Eastern Europe.
-Highlights include Kholodnyk (Cold Beet Soup), Frumentaty (Moldovan Lazy Flatbreads), Deruny (Potato Cakes with Goat Cheese), Som (BBQ Catfish), Nudli (Pork Ribs and Dumplings), Kvashena Kapusta (Sour Cabbage), Zapinkanka (Baked Ukrainian Cheesecake), and Horilka (Black Currant Vodka).
+Highlights include Kholodnyk (Cold Beet Soup), Deruny (Potato Cakes with Goat Cheese), Nudli (Pork Ribs and Dumplings), Kvashena Kapusta (Sour Cabbage), and Zapinkanka (Baked Ukrainian Cheesecake).
 I am also sharing Olia’s recipe for Uzvar, a spiced Ukrainian Winter Punch, at the end of the review.

 Disclosure: I received a copy of this book from Weldon Owen in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.